For urgent consular assistance call

 If your passport is lost or stolen, tell the Australian Government as soon as possible:

-The local currency is the Central African Franc (CFA Franc or XOF).
+The local currency is the West African CFA Franc.

 Benin's economy is cash-based.
 ATMs are rare outside major centres.
 Many businesses don't accept credit cards.